 Physicians should be aware of the possible occurrence of an anaphylactic reaction manifested by chills, fever, tachycardia, bronchospasm, dyspnea, and hypotension.
 Higher rates of anaphylactic-like reactions have been reported in children who received infusions at concentrations higher than those recommended.
 The role that concentration of infusion (or rate of infusion) plays in the development of anaphylactic-like reactions is uncertain (see ADVERSE REACTIONS).
 Treatment is symptomatic.
 The infusion should be terminated immediately, followed by the administration of pressor agents, corticosteroids, antihistamines, or volume expanders at the discretion of the physician.

-Etoposide Injection, USP should be given only by slow intravenous infusion (usually over a 30 to 60 minute period) since hypotension has been reported as a possible side effect of rapid intravenous injection.
+For parenteral administration, Etoposide Injection, USP should be given only by slow intravenous infusion (usually over a 30- to 60-minute period) since hypotension has been reported as a possible side effect of rapid intravenous injection.

 Etoposide can cause fetal harm when administered to a pregnant woman.
 Etoposide has been shown to be teratogenic in mice and rats.